girvo/wisp-loader/README.md

 npm install -D wisp-loader
 ```

-Require a wisp file in your Javascript code.
+Require a wisp file in your Javascript code, or set a wisp file as your `entry` in your webpack config.

 ```javascript
 var ex = require('./example.wisp');